 We recognise mental ill-health can be a barrier to accessing work, education and housing, and can compound a person's experience of disadvantage.

 Ending cycles of disadvantage is one enormously complex challenge that cannot be solved alone, quickly, or with simple solutions.
 It’s why we collaborate with communities and organisations to collectively disrupt disadvantage, recognise and build on strengths and create opportunities that will help people and communities thrive.
-Since 2016, we have committed more than $800 million to more than 200 partners.
+Since 2016, we have committed $1 billion to more than 200 partners.

 Read about How we like to work in partnership.